pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 within the `pupil_capture_settings` or `pupil_player_settings` folder.

 ### Fixation Detector
-The online fixation detector classifies fixations based on the [dispersion-duration principle](#fixation-detector).
-Fixations are used by the [screen and manual marker calibrations](#calibration-methods) to speed up the procedure.
+The online fixation detector classifies fixations based on the dispersion-duration principle.
 A fixation is visualized as a yellow circle around the gaze point that is shown in the Pupil Capture `world` window.

-You can find more information in our [dedicated fixation detector section](#fixation-detector).
+You can find more information in our [dedicated fixation detection section](core/terminology/#fixations).

 ### Network plugins
 Pupil Capture has a built-in data broadcast functionality.
 It is based on the network library [ZeroMQ](http://zeromq.org/)